gryftir/100-python/README.md

 48. what is false
 49. Can I define things to be clearer, like in C?
 50. how to invoke the debugger
+51. How to cast to an integer/float form the opposite